Skip to content

 Any meaningful experience on the web has a form.
 Whether it’s a form made of text boxes, toggles, buttons, checkboxes, or touchable widgets, web developers need to be purposeful about forms to make users happy and increase conversions.

-Occasionally native HTML elements aren’t enough.
-A little ARIA can make them accessible, for example to screen reader users.
+When semantic HTML elements are not enough, a little ARIA can make them accessible, for example to screen reader users.

 Input width makes it easy to guide sighted users